Cameron Mackintosh

 Cameron Mackintosh has been producing shows since 1967 and remains the world’s most prolific producer of musicals in theatre history.

 Cameron owns and operates eight historic London theatres, which have all been spectacularly rebuilt and refurbished for the 21st century.
 They house many of London’s most successful hits.
-The Sondheim, formerly known as the Queen’s, now has a glorious auditorium and backstage and has been renamed in honour of Cameron’s great friend, theatrical legend Stephen Sondheim, who passed away in 2021.
-The last show he and Cameron were working on, Old Friends, had an all-star gala premiere at the Sondheim Theatre in 2022 and was later screened on BBC TV.
+The Sondheim, formerly known as the Queen’s, has been renamed in honour of Cameron’s great friend, theatrical legend Stephen Sondheim.
+Music Theatre International, one of the world’s oldest and largest libraries of secondary rights of many of the greatest musicals ever written, has been one of Cameron’s companies for over 30 years.
+MTI represents and champions both exciting new contemporary writers as well as the great classics and proudly represents the second-class rights for Disney Theatrical.

 In 1990, Cameron inaugurated the Chair of Contemporary Theatre at St Catherine’s College in Oxford University, with Stephen Sondheim as his visiting professor.
 The current Professor is world-renowned director, Gregory Doran.
 Music Theatre International, one of the world’s oldest and largest libraries of secondary rights of the greatest musicals ever written, is now one of Cameron’s companies.

 Cameron was knighted in the 1996 New Year’s Honours for his services to British theatre and in June 2023, was awarded the Freedom of the City of London.
-He is the first British producer ever to be elected to Broadway’s Theater Hall of Fame.
+In 2014, he was the first British producer ever to be elected to Broadway’s Theater Hall of Fame.